AirshipCMS/Docs/02-Quickstart-Guide.md

 In your terminal, you will be presented with a preview of the actions that will occur.
 Review the actions carefully before confirming.
 When you are ready, enter `y` or `yes` and in seconds, your project will be published!

-Note: `{{{help}}}` will not render anything when you launch a site.
-This helper only renders a list of properties in local development.
+**Warning**: Be very careful because _launching_ a project uploads all templates and files you have locally and replaces the server copies.
+Conversely, _landing_ a project dowbloads all the templates and files from the server and replaces what you have locally. `airship land` and `airship launch` are meant to be publishing and syncing tools only.
+They do not replace the functionality of a source code management tool.
+Typically, you only need to land a project once.
+After that, you will typically be launching new changes.

-## 11. Back up files with your own source code management tool.
+## 12. Back up files with a own source code management tool.
-Part of your regular development workflow probably involves using a Source Code Management tool like Git, where you can maintain your own versioning and backups.
+Part of your regular development workflow probably involves using a Source Code Management tool like [Git](https://github.com), where you can maintain your own versioning and backups of files.
 SCM tools work seamlessly with Airship projects.
-You can store any extra source files you want in your project repository, as long as all non-essential files are located outside of the `compartments` directory.
+You can also store any extra source files you want in your project repository, as long as all non-essential files as long as they are located outside of the `compartments` directory.

-Commit all Airship files with your project, including `compartments` and the `.airship` directory.
+When you use a SCM tool, commit all Airship files with your project, including `compartments` and the `.airship` directory.

----
+## That's it!
+That's the basic Airship Developer Workflow!
+From here you might want to learn more about Layouts](/documentation/view/layouts), [Page Templates](/documentation/view/page-templates), and [Collection Templates](/documentation/view/collection-templates), or explore the [Airship CMS Admin Portal](/documentation/view/introduction-to-airship-cms).

-Once you are familiar with the Airship development workflow, you can start changing your files to fit your project content.
-See the [Schema & Data Model](/documentation/view/schema-and-data-model) docs to get started.
+If you are finally ready to remove all the placeholder content on your files & replace them with your own project content and markup, then review the [Schema & Data Model](/documentation/view/schema-and-data-model) to turn your project idea into an actual project.